 Professor Nalepa studies post-communist Europe, transitional justice, and parties and legislatures.
 She is specialized in applying game-theoretic approaches to comparative politics.

-Yanyan Sheng is Senior Lecturer of the Committee on Quantitative Methods in Social, Behavioral, and Health Sciences.
+Yanyan Sheng is Senior Instructional Professor of the Committee on Quantitative Methods in Social, Behavioral, and Health Sciences.
 She received her Ph.D. from the University of Missouri-Columbia in 2005.
 Her primary research interests focus on modeling dichotomous responses in educational and psychological measurement using advanced modern statistics, specifically, on developing and applying complex, yet efficient Bayesian hierarchical item response models.
 She has also been collaborating with her colleagues in areas such as science assessment, game-based learning, health education where she applies statistical/measurement methods to real data conditions.

 Prior to joining the University, Sheng was a Professor of Quantitative Methods at Southern Illinois University (SIU), where she has taught graduate-level course in educational measurement and statistics for fourteen years.
 She was recipient of the 2006 APA Division 5 (Measurement, Evaluation & Statistics) Distinguished Dissertation Award, and the 2014 SIU COEHS Scholar Excellence Award.